hanzhi713/WeChat-CLI-Tool/README.md

 #### Dependencies:
 ##### itchat, opencv-python, numba and primesieve

+Though it is ok to use mine, I suggest you to use your own Tuling API key.

 If you want to write your own command-line module, please refer to ModuleTemplate.py for details.